Credit Card Policy

 Coastal Carolina University offers several payment methods to students and parents:

-In person in the Office of Student Accounts—cash, check, money order, or debit or credit card
+In person in the Office of Student Accounts—cash, check, money order, or debit or credit card.
+Parents and students must have a credit or debit card in their name and present it to be processed.

 By mail—check or money order